 “Actually, on second thought,” I said, “I’ll play Street Fighter with Eric Andre.
 Let’s do it, sign me up!”

 When I arrived at the event, admittedly I wasn’t sure if I was in the right place.
-To be honest, the pitch I had gotten downplayed the Eric Andre appearance so much that I though I’d been duped.
+To be honest, the pitch I had gotten downplayed the Eric Andre appearance so much that I thought I’d been duped.
 Normally, PR people are quick to point out celebrity guests, name-dropping them in the subject lines where necessary to garner attention.

 That wasn’t the case here, as Miller Lite took a tactful, if somewhat reductive approach with the headline Drinkable gaming controller, the “Cantroller.”
 Had Andre’s name been included, I’m certain more press would have shown up.
 Nevertheless, 450 people did register for a Miller Lite gaming event held in a remote building planted atop a largely unadorned parking lot.